Skip to main content

 Is Gmail HIPAA compliant?

 Free Gmail is not HIPAA compliant — Google does not offer a BAA for personal accounts.
 Google Workspace (Business, Enterprise) can be HIPAA compliant after signing the BAA in the Admin Console and configuring DLP, MFA, and retention policies.
+Full detail at /post/is-gmail-hipaa-compliant.

 What is the penalty for sending PHI via unsecured email?

-Does encryption make email HIPAA compliant?
+Does encryption alone make email HIPAA compliant?

 Do I need a separate HIPAA email provider?